HinaChoudhry/Pawfect-Pets/TESTING.md

 - Edit and delete buttons were made for users to be able to delete and edit only their own reviews but the if statement written was hiding them for all users
     * Resolved by adding “userprofile” to the end of 'review.user  = review.user'

 - When creating the blog template to post blogs, “blogpost” in the add_blog_post function in views.py was undefined
-    * Resolved by imported model into the views.py
+    * Resolved by importing model into the views.py

 - Blog posts were not rendering
     * Removed “args=blogpost.id” in the add_blog_post function to resolve this.